inukshuk/bibtex-ruby/README.md

 will return individual person elements and name tokens (provided you have successfully parsed the names of your bibliography).

-The following example parse a BibTeX entry, formats it as extended BibTeXML, and writes it to standard out using two-space indentation:

     > BibTeX.parse(<<-END).to_xml(:extended => true).write($stdout, 2)
     " @book{pickaxe,
     "   Address = {Raleigh, North Carolina},